jamesgiff5/home_services_performance_dashboards/3_Documentation/data_cleaning_summary.md

 ## 🧼 Data Cleaning Summary
+This file summarizes all field-level cleaning and structural fixes performed prior to Tableau analysis.
+Higher-level data modeling choices and assumptions (e.g., simulated payment behavior, synthetic profitability logic) are documented in the dashboard-specific README files.
 #### `jobs.csv`
 - Sorted by `job_date` to verify date consistency and check for gaps or outliers
 - Scanned `crew_id` for missing values (~3%) and confirmed they were expected (simulated nulls)